Keir Dullea: Career

 Dullea made his debut in a television adaptation of Mrs. Miniver (1960) with Maureen O'Hara, playing the German pilot.
-He was also in the TV films Give Us Barabbas!
+He was also in the television films Give Us Barabbas!
 (1961) and an adaptation of All Summer Long (1961).
 He was in demand for guest appearances on television shows such as Route 66, The New Breed, Checkmate and Cain's Hundred.
 Dullea made his film debut in 1961 in Hoodlum Priest, cast on the strength of his work on Route 66.
 His performance was well received.
 Metro-Goldwyn-Mayer and Disney offered long-term contracts (roles in Two Weeks in Another Town and Bon Voyage) but Dullea turned both down.
 He did accept a non-exclusive contract with Seven Arts and shot a pilot for a series that was not picked up.
 He appeared in Los Angeles on stage in The Short Happy Life.

 In 1962, Dullea starred with Janet Margolin in David and Lisa, a film based on the book by Theodore Isaac Rubin, M.D., a psychiatrist who treated the two mentally ill adolescents portrayed in the film.
 It was a low-budget film that became a break-out hit, making over $2 million, and turning Dullea into an established name.
 Film Daily voted him "find of the year".

-Dullea appeared on television in shows such as Empire, The United States Steel Hour, Bonanza, Naked City, Going My Way, The Eleventh Hour, Alcoa Premiere, Kraft Mystery Theater, Channing and 12 O'Clock High.
+Dullea appeared on television in shows, including Empire, The United States Steel Hour, Bonanza, Naked City, Going My Way, The Eleventh Hour, Alcoa Premiere, Kraft Mystery Theater, Channing and 12 O'Clock High.
 He was second-billed in Mail Order Bride (1964), written and directed by Burt Kennedy.
-Dullea starred in the first screen adaptation of James Jones' The Thin Red Line (1964), then did a TV adaptation of Pale Horse, Pale Rider and went to Italy to star in The Naked Hour (1964).
+Dullea starred in the first screen adaptation of James Jones' The Thin Red Line (1964), then did a television adaptation of Pale Horse, Pale Rider and went to Italy to star in The Naked Hour (1964).

-In 1965, Dullea guest-starred as Lieutenant Kurt Muller in the episode titled "To Heinie, with Love" of Twelve O'Clock High.
+In 1965, Dullea guest-starred as Lieutenant Kurt Muller in the episode titled "To Heinie, With Love" of Twelve O'Clock High.
 He took these roles to avoid being typecast as a troubled youth.

 Dullea went to England to make Bunny Lake Is Missing (1965), which co-starred Dullea with Laurence Olivier, Carol Lynley and Noël Coward.
 Although they shared no scenes in the film, when Coward initially met Dullea on the set, he uttered the often quoted line "Keir Dullea, gone tomorrow."
 Nonetheless, he was voted one of 1965's "stars of tomorrow".

 Dullea played the son of Lana Turner's character in Ross Hunter's remake of Madame X (1966), which underperformed commercially.
 He then appeared with Anne Heywood and Sandy Dennis in the Canadian box office hit, The Fox (1967).
 His first Broadway appearance was in 1967 in Ira Levin's Dr. Cook's Garden with Burl Ives, which only had a short run.